jakecupani/INFM603/README.md

  - Quiz Results - Provides students a percentage score based on the number of quiz questions they answered correctly and provides them explanations for quiz questions they did not answer correctly; and
  - About - a page providing information for students, teachers, and parents on the site purpose.

-To properly run the .......... website, it requires the use of

 Ready for liftoff?
 T minus three, two, one: Blast Off!

 ## Planning and Design